 Good Hotel Guide Review

-lounge, bar/bistro, in-room TV (Freeview), drying room, bicycle storage, 10-acre farmland, EV charging.
+lounge, bar/bistro, terrace, in-room smart TV (Freeview), drying room, bicycle storage, 10-acre farmland, EV charging.

 ‘chilled’ in bistro.

-allowed in 2 rooms (1 dog per room), on lead in public spaces.
+allowed in 2 rooms (£20 per stay), 3 dog-friendly cottages, on lead in public spaces.

 room-only doubles from £130. À la carte breakfast items from £7.50.
 Min.
 2-night stay.